michaelwlt/betterdocs/content/about-us/limitations.md

   - Consider compressing images before upload
 - Maximum files per message: 12 files
 - For complex documents containing more than just text, using images is recommended over PDF files
-- Supported file formats: PDF, PNG, JPEG, JPG
+- Supported file formats: ~~PDF~~ (currently unsupported), PNG, JPEG, JPG
 - Images should be clear and legible for best results

 ## Model Constraints
-- Google models have a context window of 1M tokens
+- Google models have a context window of 1M tokens for flash models and 2M tokens for pro models
   - Approximately 750,000 English words
 - Response generation typically takes 2-10 seconds
   - For best performance, break down large documents into smaller chunks
-- Multi-language support available